rgarcia-101/Sondera/Design/UserStories.md

 ### Take Notes *

-As a user, I want an easy way to jot things down
+As a user, I want a text editor to jot things down and have them be saved

 ### Note Folders